Ibam72/wien2/work_fortran/README.txt

-LAPACK is need software in this file.
+LAPACK is need software in this dir.